jasonwu2153/sec-web-scraper-13f/README.md

 # Yale University CPSC 437 Database SEC Python Web Scraper
 This repository contains a Python Web scraper for parsing 13F filings (mutual fund holdings) from SEC's website, [EDGAR](https://www.sec.gov/edgar/searchedgar/companysearch.html).
 We (Jason Wu, Michael Lewkowicz, Kevin Zhang - Yale undergrads) forked this repository from [CodeWritingCow](https://github.com/CodeWritingCow/sec-web-scraper-13f).
-While his repository worked back when it was posted (Jul 18th, 2019), it no longer works likely due to changes to the Edgar website that have happened since.
+While his repository worked back when it was posted (Jul 18th, 2019), it no longer works due to recent changes to the Edgar website.

 In this fork, we modified the original code to work with the new Edgar website (as of Dec 5th, 2020).
 In addition, we have made the following modifications: